Flyingfish812/p2myth/docs/Cookbook/Mistral.md

 <img src="/Cookbook/mistral15.gif" style={{zoom:0.5}}/>

-As you should have discovered, Fast Charge fully activates Mistral's potential.
-More Mega Bombs mean that Goliath missiles can be used more concentratedly to a certain wave of invaders.
+As you might have noticed, Fast Charge fully activates Mistral's potential.
+More MB usage means that GMs can be used more concentratedly on invaders in a certain wave.

 ### Disintegrator Warhead

-As the name suggests (?), this APEX allows the Goliath missile to eliminate bullets in an area as soon as it explodes.
-In other words, even in dense bullet, Mistral has a good ability to survive.
+As the name suggests (?), this Apex allows GM to clear bullets in its AoE as soon as it explodes.
+In other words, it grants Mistral respectable survivability even in bullet hells.

-Dense bullet means you need more missiles to clear the bullet.
-Obviously, more energy requires more graze.
-One of the most *famous* sources of graze is caged MIRV.
-Each caged MIRV can provide 30 bullets of energy, which is enough to charge a Goliath missile.
-Therefore, this APEX needs to be used in missions with caged MIRV to play a stronger advantage than the Fast Charge APEX.
+Dense bullets mean that you need more GMs to clear them.
+Obviously, more grazing is required for more energy.
+One of the most famous sources of graze is caged MIRVs.
+Grazing each caged MIRV provides energy equivalent to that of grazing 30 bullets, which is enough to charge a GM.
+Therefore, only in missions feature caged MIRVs can this Apex perform better than the Fast Charge Apex.

-> If there is no caged MIRV, just dodge the bullets.
+> In the absence of caged MIRVs, just dodge the bullets then.

 #### Mega Bomb Graze

-If you come to practice this skill, you must have heard more or less about the method of grazing a caged MIRV by Mega Bomb.
-For those players who haven't had time to read the relevant content, we will repeat the method of this skill again.
+If you come to practice this skill, you must have more or less heard about the technique of grazing a caged MIRV by MB.
+For players who are not familiar, we will be going over the details again.

-Using a Mega Bomb to graze usually occurs in the first wave of each act.
-First, you need to throw your ship to the top of the screen at the beginning, usually higher than a caged-MIRV sparrow, and then charge up the Mega Bomb.
+This technique is typically used in the first wave of each act.
+First, you want to throw your ship to the top of the screen at the beginning, usually higher than a Sparrow equipped with caged MIRV.
+Then, charge MB.

-When the bomb is fully charged, aim your ship **toward the edge of the self-exploding bomb** and pull it hard.
+When the MB is fully charged, aim your ship **towards the edge of the caged MIRV** and swipe hard.
 At this time, the core of your ship should just pass by the exploding MIRV.
 Since it just exploded and has not dispersed, you should be able to graze all the bullets.
-Then one missile is charged.
+Then, a GM counter is successfully charged.
 As shown below:

 <img src="/Cookbook/mistral1.png" style={{zoom:0.5}}/>

-A missile gained by grazing should be **used immediately** in the next wave, otherwise you will have to do some dodging, which will reduce your performance.
-For example, a complete wave of grazing and using missiles is as follows:
+A GM gained by such grazing should be used immediately in the next wave, otherwise you will have to do some dodging, which may hinder your performance.
+An example of grazing and using GM is shown below:

 <img src="/Cookbook/mistral2.gif" style={{zoom:0.5}}/>

 #### Double Graze

-The practice of Double Graze is similar to that of Single Mega Bomb Graze, except that two missiles are charged at one time.
+The practice of Double MB Graze is similar to that of Single MB Graze, except that 2 GMs are charged at a time.

-In missions, sometimes two sparrows will appear in the same straight line.
-Since the process of **Mega Bomb** and **Grazing** are **both** a top-down process, as long as your speed is fast enough, you can wipe two caged MIRV at the same time, and then get two Goliath missile.
-Don't underestimate this skill.
-It not only provides you with higher damage, but also clears an area for you.
+Sometimes, 2 Sparrows will appear in the same column.
+Since the progression of both MB and Grazing are top-down, if you swipe down fast enough, you can graze 2 caged MIRVs almost simultaneously, therefore gaining energy for 2 GMs.
+Don't underestimate this technique, as it not only provides you with more damage, but also clears bullets for you to increase survivability.

 Illustration:

 <img src="/Cookbook/mistral3.png" style={{zoom:0.5}}/>

-The improvement of Disintegrator Warhead is to make full use of any bullets fired by the invaders, convert them into our energy and then do a beautiful counterattack.
+The essence of Disintegrator Warhead is to make full use of any bullet fired by the invaders, convert them into our energy and then counterattack with elegance.

 ## Videos